 ABOUT THE NOKOTA HORSE

-The Nokota horse was an almost extinct rare breed of wild horses that originated in the rugged Little Missouri badlands of North Dakota.
+The Nokota horse was an almost extinct rare breed of wild horses that originated in the rugged Little Missouri badlands of North Dakota, this included Sitting Bull’s horse.
 These feral horses are descendants of local Native American Ponies, Thoroughbreds, Colonial Spanish horses, draft and harness bred horses from the 19th century.

-There are two general types of Nokota horses; the Traditional Nokota and Ranch-type Nokota.
+There are two general types of Nokota horses; the Traditional Nokota and Ranch-type Nokota, which comprise Nokota horses for sale.
 A Traditional Nokota horse is usually smaller and more refined, closely resembling the Colonial Spanish horse and typically stand 14-15 hands high.
 Many are reserved for breeding stock, used in endurance and western riding.
 Endurance riding is a controlled long-distance race and is considered a competitive equestrian sport.
 Western riding is a style of horse riding that has evolved throughout the years to meet the needs of the cowboy and American West.

 NOKOTA HORSE HISTORY

-The history of the Nokota horse cannot be accurately told without writing about Chief Sitting Bull, Hunkpapa Lakota (Sioux) resistance leader, and Lakota people.
-1876 would be the year known among the Lakota as “The Year We Lost Our Horses” because although victorious in the Battle of the Little Bighorn, they would soon after losing their horses to the United States Army.
-The Lakota treasured their Nokota horses and bred based on the qualities and characteristics they saw that aligned with what they believed would produce a good horse.
-Lakota people, especially the Hunkpapa band were known for their blue roan war horses.
-These warhorses were vital to the Native Americans and highly regarded for their strength when pitted against cavalry horses.
+The history of the Nokota horse cannot be accurately told without writing about Chief Sitting Bull, the Hunkpapa Lakota (Sioux) resistance leader, and Lakota people.
+1876 would be the year known among the Lakota as “The Year We Lost Our Horses” because although victorious in the Battle of the Little Bighorn, they would soon lose their horses to the United States Army.
+The Lakota treasured their Nokota horses and bred them based on the qualities and characteristics they saw that aligned with what they believed would produce a good horse.
+Lakota people, especially the Hunkpapa band, were known for their Nokota horses and Nokota horse breeds such as the blue roan war horses.
+These warhorses (Nokota horses) were vital to the Native Americans and highly regarded for their strength when pitted against cavalry horses.

 NOKOTA HORSE CHARACTERISTICS